 According to research leader, Neena Mitter, when BioClay is applied to the affected foliage, “the plant ‘thinks’ it is being attacked by a disease or pest insect and responds by protecting itself from the targeted pest or disease.”
 Essentially, this means once a virus comes into contact with the RNA on the plant, the plant will ultimately kill off the pathogen.

 The biodegradable clay helps the RNA molecules stick to the plant for up to a month, even in heavy rain.
 Once it eventually breaks down, there is no harmful residue left behind.
 Using RNA as a defense against disease is not a new concept.
 What is new is that no one else has yet been able to make the technique last longer than a few days.
 That is until now.

 While the use of RNA has traditionally been used to silence genes in genetic modification, Professor Mitter has stressed that her BioClay process does not genetically modify plants, stating that the use of RNA to silence a gene in the pathogen has nothing to do with the plant itself – “we are just spraying it with RNA from the pathogen.”

-Not only does BioClay look hopeful as far as plant disease goes, but there are other benefits as well.
-With just a single spray, BioClay protects plant crops and degrades.
+Not only does BioClay look hopeful as far as plant diseases go, but there are other benefits as well.
+With just a single spray, BioClay protects plant crops and degrades itself.
 There’s nothing left in the soil and no harmful chemicals, making it environmentally friendly.
-Using BioClay crop spray will result in heathier plants, increasing crop yields.
-And these crops are also residue free and safe to consume.
-BioClay crop spray is designed to be target specific, unlike broad spectrum pesticides, which damage any other plants they come into contact with.
+Using BioClay crop spray will result in healthier plants, increasing crop yields.
+And these crops are also residue-free and safe to consume.
+BioClay crop spray is designed to be target-specific, unlike broad-spectrum pesticides, which damage any other plants they come into contact with.